For Better or For Worse by Lynn Johnston for June 17, 2012

 9. Th foghorn leghorn icon 1

-Foghorn Leghorn about 12 years ago
+Foghorn Leghorn over 12 years ago

 Back In my day, the Saturday matinee consisted of a western, a cartoon and a serial of Flash Gordon or some other series.
 The theater was a dime; Italian water ice was 3 cents, 2 stick pretzels for a penny and 5 cents for a box black crows, boy were we happy and we took all this in to watch the movie, all this for 25 cents, our allowance.